Lowe’s Logo

 Lowe's Logo 2008-present

-To simplify and balance the image of the house, the developers have tweaked the existing version of the logo.
-They removed the red-gray outline and text, and lowered the word mark down a bit and lightened the blue by a few tones.
+The developers tweaked the existing logo to simplify and balance the house’s image.
+They removed the red-gray outline and text, lowered the word mark, and lightened the blue by a few tones.

 Font and Colors